happyloa/Site-Add-on-Watchdog/readme.txt

 == Description ==

-WP Plugin Watchdog keeps an eye on your site's plugins and warns you when:
+Site Add-on Watchdog keeps an eye on your site's plugins and warns you when:

 * Your installed version is two or more minor releases behind the directory build.
 * The official changelog mentions security or vulnerability fixes.